google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 * Feedback exercise

 <!--
-We’re going to start by discussing growth mindset, and then we’ll go into best practices for both giving and receiving feedback in constructive ways.
-We’ll close out by putting these to use with some practice and talking about how we’ll be using these skills throughout the rest of the AMLI program.
+We’ll start by discussing growth mindset, and then we’ll dive into best practices for both giving and receiving feedback in constructive ways.
+We’ll close by putting these to use with some practice.
 -->

 ---

-# Developing a growth mindset
+# Developing a Growth Mindset

 * Growth mindset vs. fixed mindset
 * Shift the focus from a fixed mindset of “being good” to a growth mindset of “getting better”